etolbakov/excalidocker-rs/README.md

 ## Roadmap
 These are the features that I would like to add at some point:
-- 📊 visualize more data from a docker-compose file - volumes, network, etc
+- 📊 visualize more data from a docker-compose file - volumes, etc.
+- 🎩 theoretically it's possible to compile the code for wasm target, so it makes sense creating a browser extension
 - 🦀 various code improvements/enhancements.
 Feel free to review/suggest if anything could be done better!
 - 👨‍💻 etc